 That’s because Plytix does everything that top line sheet tools can do: It allows you to directly import products from your catalog into a line sheet format; it lets you customize your templates; it allows you to export line sheets as PDFs, print them, or send them directly to retailers; and it automates the whole process, so you can have auto-generated line sheets ready to send to a potential customer in just minutes, with just a few clicks.

 But Plytix is much more than a line sheet software.

 Plytix is a product information management platform, which allows you to store and organize your product information in a single source of truth, accessible across your organization.
 In addition to line sheets, that product information can be exported to create stunning sell sheets, brand portals, and more.

-Plytix also comes with built-in product performance analytics tools, omnichannel distribution capabilities, and so much more.
-It’s the all-in-one tool brands need to do everything their competition can do — but better.
+Plytix is the all-in-one tool brands need to do everything their competition can do — but better.

 Ready to see for yourself?
 Sign up for an account today.